Aaron98990/ways-of-the-game/misconduct.md

 - holding a body part (e.g. head or neck) where no or minimal contact is made
 - faking an injury (usually to to waste time)

-Deceptive handballs esspecially by attackers are another example.
+Deceptive handballs especially by attackers are another example.
 They are easy to miss.
 [Example 1](https://youtube.com/shorts/Fd8KY4Gz6Sg?feature=shared) [Example 2](https://youtube.com/shorts/AFRbJ5K41uQ?feature=shared)

 #### **Unauthorized marks**